dotnet/vscode-csharp/README.md

 ## Announcements

-### Planned removal of the included Mono & MSBuild Tools
+### The C# extension no longer ships with an included Mono & MSBuild Tools

-In the future .NET Framework builds of OmniSharp will not ship with Mono or the MSBuild tooling (See announcement [omnisharp-roslyn#2339](https://github.com/OmniSharp/omnisharp-roslyn/issues/2339)).
-To ensure that the C# extension remains usable out of the box for .NET SDK projects, we will be changing the default value of `omnisharp.useModernNet` to `true`.
+.NET Framework builds of OmniSharp no longer ship with Mono or the MSBuild tooling (See announcement [omnisharp-roslyn#2339](https://github.com/OmniSharp/omnisharp-roslyn/issues/2339)).
+To ensure that the C# extension remains usable out of the box for .NET SDK projects, we have changed the default value of `omnisharp.useModernNet` to `true`.

+If you still need Unity or .NET Framework support, you can set `omnisharp.useModernNet` to `false` in your VS Code settings and restart OmniSharp.

 See issue [#5120](https://github.com/OmniSharp/omnisharp-vscode/issues/5120) for more details.

-### Using .NET 6 builds of OmniSharp

-Starting with C# extension version 1.24.0, there is now an option to use build of OmniSharp that runs on the .NET 6 SDK.
-This build requires that the .NET 6 SDK be installed and does not use Visual Studio MSBuild tools or Mono.
-It only supports newer SDK-style projects that are buildable with `dotnet build`.
-Unity projects and other Full Framework projects are not supported.

-To use the .NET 6 build, set `omnisharp.useModernNet` to `true` in your VS Code settings and restart OmniSharp.

-### Note about using .NET Core 3.1.4xx SDKs

-The .NET 3.1.4xx SDKs require version 16.7 of MSBuild.

-You can also use the .NET 6 build of OmniSharp which runs on the .NET 6 SDK.
-See instructions above.

-### Note about using .NET 5 SDKs

-The .NET 5 SDK requires version 16.8 of MSBuild.

-For Windows users who have Visual Studio installed, this means you will need to be on the latest Visual Studio 16.8 Preview.

-You can also use the .NET 6 build of OmniSharp which runs on the .NET 6 SDK.
-See instructions above.

-### Note about using .NET 6 SDKs

-The .NET 6 SDK requires version 16.10 of MSBuild.

-For Windows users who have Visual Studio installed, this means you will need to have Visual Studio 16.11 or newer installed.

-You can also use the .NET 6 build of OmniSharp which runs on the .NET 6 SDK.
-See instructions above.

 ## What's new in 1.25.0
 * Make SDK build of OmniSharp the default ([#5120](https://github.com/OmniSharp/omnisharp-vscode/issues/5120), PR: [#5176](https://github.com/OmniSharp/omnisharp-vscode/pull/5176))